SarahAndyshak/capstone-proposal/capstone-proposal.md

 * Using Identity Framework to create a personalized experience -- if C# is part of the project.

 #### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
-* I'm researching integrating C# and React today (4/28/23) and will be reading about APIs and React, and Firestorm.
+* Currently unknown, 4/28/23: researching pros and cons of React with NoSQL and Firebase vs MVC with C#.

 #### Is there anything else you'd like your instructor to know?
 * I'd like feedback on any thoughts about technology that would be most conducive to this project!
+I'm not sure at this point if I should be using individual pages linked through C#, or if it's better to use React to create a dynamic page -- I'm not sure if it would do what I want.